-Link State Update Packets carrying retransmissions are always sent as unicasts (directly to the physical address of the neighbor).
-They are never sent as multicasts.
+Link State Update Packets carrying retransmissions are always sent directly to the neighbor.
+On multi-access networks, this means that retransmissions are sent directly to the neighbor's IP address.
 Each LSA's LS age must be incremented by InfTransDelay (which must be > 0) when it is copied into the outgoing Link State Update packet (until the LS age field reaches the maximum value of MaxAge).